admhpr/oversight/content/about.md

 ### Personal

-Outside of programming, I enjoy exercise, travelling and anything that get's me into a flow state of mind.
-Currently living and working from Belfast, having previously worked in Australia 🇦🇺 and the U.S.A 🇺🇸.
+Outside of programming, I enjoy exercise, travelling and anything that gets me into a flow state of mind.
+Currently living and working from Belfast, having previously resided in Australia 🇦🇺 and the U.S.A 🇺🇸.

 This blog is minimal reincarnation of my previous works and posts, all of which have been ported over and [archived](https://adam.harpur.io/archive).